On splitting of the normalizers of maximal tori in $E_7(q)$ and $E_8(q)$: The proof for type

 \section{The proof for type $E_8$}

 In this section, we prove Theorem~\ref{th:E8}.
 We assume that $G$ is a finite group of Lie type $E_8$ and $q$ is odd.
-The extended Dynkin diagram of $E_8$ is the following \\

-It is known that in this case the Weyl group $W$ is isomorphic to $(2.\Oo_8^+(2)):2$ (in the notation of \cite{Atlas}).
-So $W$ has a central involution $w_0$.
+The extended Dynkin diagram of $E_8$ is the following.
+In this case the Weyl group $W$ is isomorphic to $(2.\Oo_8^+(2)):2$ (in the notation of \cite{Atlas}).
+So $W$ has the central involution $w_0$.
 It is easy to verify that $w_0=w_1w_2w_5w_7w_{44}w_{71}w_{89}w_{120}$.
-There are in total 112 conjugacy classes in $W$ and all of them are divided into pairs.
+There are in total 112 conjugacy classes in $W$.
 In contrast to the type $E_7$, it is possible that $w\in W$ and $ww_0$ are conjugate in $W$.
 There are in total 22 such conjugacy classes.
-All the other classes are divided into pairs such that one class in a pair can be obtained from the another by multiplying on $w_0$.
+All the other classes are divided into pairs such that one class in a pair can be obtained from the other by multiplying on $w_0$.
 This information can be verified in GAP.
-We list 67 of representatives of conjugacy classes in Table~\ref{t:main:E8} and the remain 55 representatives can be obtained by multiplying on $w_0$.
+We list 67 of representatives of conjugacy classes in Table~\ref{t:main:E8} and the remaining 45 representatives can be obtained by multiplying on $w_0$.

 \begin{remark} There are two comments concerning~\cite[Table I]{DerF}.
-The representatives of the conjugacy classes of $W$ in this table were obtained from ~\cite{Car2}. \begin{enumerate}[(i)] \item a representative with number 50 has an admissible diagram $D_5\times A_2$ \cite[Table 11]{Car2}.
-The element $u=w_2w_3w_5w_4w_8w_6w_{120}$ has such diagram and we choose it for further computations.
-In~\cite[Table I]{DerF} the representative $u'=w_2w_3w_5w_4w_8w_6w_{35}$ does not have such diagram, but $u$ is conjugate to $u'w_0$ in $W$.
-Hence, the representative $u'$ corresponds to a maximal torus with cyclic structure $(q-1)(q^3+1)(q^4+1)$. \item a representative with number 51 has an admissible diagram $D_5(a_1)\times A_2$ \cite[Table 11]{Car2}.
+The representatives of the conjugacy classes of $W$ in this table were obtained from ~\cite{Car2}. \begin{enumerate}[(i)] \item According to \cite[Table 11]{Car2}, a representative with number 50 has an admissible diagram $D_5\times A_2$.
+The element $u=w_2w_3w_5w_4w_8w_6w_{120}$ has such a diagram and we choose it for further computations.
+In~\cite[Table I]{DerF} the representative $u'=w_2w_3w_5w_4w_8w_6w_{35}$ does not have such a diagram, but $u$ is conjugate to $u'w_0$ in $W$.
+Hence, the representative $u'$ corresponds to a maximal torus with cyclic structure $(q-1)(q^3+1)(q^4+1)$. \item According to \cite[Table 11]{Car2}, a representative with number 51 has an admissible diagram $D_5(a_1)\times A_2$.
 In~\cite[Table I]{DerF} the representative $v'=w_{26}w_5w_4w_3w_2w_7w_8$ contains a misprint, because $v'$ has the same admissible diagram as $u'$.
 The element $v=w_{26}w_5w_4w_3w_2w_{120}w_8$ has a diagram $D_5(a_1)\times A_2$ and we choose it for further computations.
 Notice that the cyclic structure of the corresponding maximal torus in~\cite[Table I]{DerF} is correct and equal to $(q^2+1)(q^6-1)$. \end{enumerate} \end{remark}